wdomski/SX1278-example/README.md

 Master is sending data to slave.

 Debugger -- ST-Link V2 with SWV capabilities.
+*Please remember to upgrade the firmware in ST-Link*

 ## Compilation
 You have to compile it under SW4STM32 or import it into i.e. TrueSTUDIO - Atollic.